bridget-basiq/developers/content/API-Reference/3+Stations/query-station-details.md

 ---
 title: Query station details
-description: Query all stations or stations at a specific location.
+description: Query all stations or stations at a specific location
 order: 3
 frequently:
 - id